Press "Enter" to skip to content

 Alas, my population recedes during turn resolution and I lose.

 Dawn of Civilization is not a wargame, but I am going to play every game whose name includes “Civilization”.
 I applaud the intent to gamify the Game of Life, but I don’t think it works – or even that it could work.
 It is already difficult and time-consuming to anticipate the next turn in Game of Life, but in Dawn of Civilization you also need to consider your actions and those of your opponents.
 I believe that if you want to see two turns ahead you have to analyze thousands of possible states, and you can’t even incrementally exclude the worst outcomes due to the way tribes die or reproduce: a strong board position one turn can collapse into the worst position the following turn.
-If you are not an artificial neural network or a Fields Medal nominee then this game is not for you.
+If you are not an artificial neural network or a Fields Medal nominee, this game is not for you.

 Amusingly enough, the last George Schwenk game I want to cover is the opposite of Dawn of Civilization; and the next article will be about the streamlined action-strategy Panzer War!